M-Media-Group/le-chat/docs/src/content/docs/broadcasting.md

 ```

 ## Broadcasting Channels
-Laravel Chat uses presence channels for each chatroom to broadcast messages on.
+Le Chat uses presence channels for each chatroom to broadcast messages on.
 This also allows you to track which users are currently online in a chatroom, as well as use things like typing indicators via sockets.

-The broadcasting channel used will be the `broadcastChannel()` of the chatroom, e.g. `Mmedia.LaravelChat.Models.Chatroom.<chatroom_id>`.
+The broadcasting channel used will be the `broadcastChannel()` of the chatroom, e.g. `Mmedia.LeChat.Models.Chatroom.<chatroom_id>`.

 Additionally, if you are using [Notifications](/notifications), the `MessageCreated` notification will also be broadcasted to each individual participant of the chatroom.
 Refer to the [Notifications documentation](/notifications) for more details this.

-Laravel Chat will not broadcast to the current user as they already have the message.
+Le Chat will not broadcast to the current user as they already have the message.

 ## Broadcasted Events
-Refer to the [Events documentation](/events) for a list of events that are broadcasted by Laravel Chat.
-The event name will be the fully qualified class name of the event, e.g. `.Mmedia\\LaravelChat\\Events\\MessageCreated`.
+Refer to the [Events documentation](/events) for a list of events that are broadcasted by Le Chat.
+The event name will be the fully qualified class name of the event, e.g. `.Mmedia\\LeChat\\Events\\MessageCreated`.
 Note the starting dot that is used in Echos side.

 ### Broadcasted data
 All broadcasted events include a standardized data structure based on [Resources](/resources).